Payment received on 27th July 2017Steven B. in Chesterfield

 The mileage allowance might not always seem the fairest way of reimbursing drivers, especially if you drive an expensive vehicle.
 However, it’s definitely the easiest way.
 If car users were forced to account for every cost associated with their vehicle and then work out the proportion attributable to business mileage, it would be a significantly more complex process.

-Put simply, business mileage is any mileage that you do whilst doing your job.
+Business travel can be defined as any journey that forms part of an employee’s work duties, or any travel that is necessary to travel to a temporary workplace.
+Generally speaking, business mileage is any mileage that you do whilst doing your job – as opposed to your regular commute, which might be described as travelling ‘to’ your job.
 Sometimes it can include the travel you make to a temporary workplace.
 However, it does not cover the normal travel that you make between your home and your permanent place of work.
-It also does not cover any private travelling that you do.
+It also does not cover any private travelling that you do – you will need to ensure that any amounts that you claim for are within HMRC guidelines for eligibility.

 If, for instance, you are a nurse and you need to travel around the community, then you might be able to claim for business mileage as long as you are using your own car for this.
 Construction workers may also be able to claim business mileage if they use their own vehicles to travel between building sites and places of trade.